Elevator pitch ideas for small UK businesses.

 If you’ve got a new and exciting idea you want to get off the ground, it can be easier if you have help.
 Whether you’re looking for financial investment or professional insight, reaching out to the right people can get things moving.
 The tricky part, however, is getting their attention.

-One of the best ways to do this is to pitch your idea to them directly.
+One of the best ways to do this is to pitch your idea to stakeholders directly.
 Ultimately, you want to hook them and offer them the chance to get involved (while hopefully making some money along the way).

 Learn more about how you can stand out with Adobe Express.